About Mencap's CQC ratings

-We manage services at 122 registered locations across England, all of which are regulated and are subject to inspection by the Care Quality Commission.
-(121 have currently been inspected.)
+We manage services at 84 registered locations across England, all of which are regulated and are subject to inspection by the Care Quality Commission (all have been inspected).

 The Care Quality Commission rates each of our services as Outstanding, Good, Requires Improvements or Inadequate.